torch/nn/doc/convolution.md

 neighborhood is defined for a local spatial region that is the size as kernel and across all features.
 For a an input image, since there is only one feature, the region is only spatial.
-For an RGB image, the weighted anerage is taken over RGB channels and a spatial region.
+For an RGB image, the weighted average is taken over RGB channels and a spatial region.

 If the `kernel` is 1D, then it will be used for constructing and seperable 2D kernel.
 The operations will be much more efficient in this case.